 A carpenter ant colony typically consists of a queen, workers, and sometimes satellite colonies.
 The queen’s job is to reproduce and expand the colony.
 Worker ants forage for food, excavate wood, and tend to the queen and young.

 These ants are highly organized.
 They form clear foraging trails, often traveling up to 100 yards from their nest in search of food.
-They prefer sweets and proteins, and kitchens, pantries, and pet food dishes can attract them quickly.
+They prefer sweets and proteins, and kitchens, pantries, and pet food dishes can quickly attract them.

 If you’re wondering how to get rid of carpenter ants, targeting the colony itself, especially the nest, is key.